ryanwentzel/ryanlwentzel.com/collections/_resources/2024-05-10-new-heaven-and-new-earth.md

 Middleton, J. Richard. *A New Heaven and a New Earth: Reclaiming Biblical Eschatology*.
 Grand Rapids: Baker Academic, 2014.

+Moo, Douglas J., and Jonathan A. Moo. *Creation Care: A Biblical Theology of the Natural World*.
+Grand Rapids: Zondervan, 2018.

 Wright, N.T. *Surprised by Hope: Rethinking Heaven, the Resurrection, and the Mission of the Church*.
 New York: HarperOne, 2008.

 ## Talks